Auburn vs. Houston Birmingham Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- Auburn and its opponents have gone over the current 51.5-point total in five of 11 games this season.

-- Houston's games have gone over 51.5 points in eight of 13 chances this season.
+- Auburn's games this season have gone over 51.5 points five of 11 times.

-- Tuesday's total is 15.4 points lower than the two team's combined 66.9 points per game average.

-- This contest's total is 8.3 points greater than the 43.2 these two squads combine to surrender per game this season.
+- The combined points per game average of the two teams, 66.9, is 15.4 points above Tuesday's over/under.

+- The 43.2 combined points per game that these two squads have allowed this season are 8.3 fewer than the 51.5 over/under in this contest.

-- The average total in Tigers games this season is 54, 2.5 points above Tuesday's total of 51.5.
+- The average total in Tigers games this season is 54, 2.5 points more than Tuesday's total of 51.5.

-- The 51.5-point total for this game is 3.7 points below the 55.2 points per game average total in Cougars games this season.
+- In 2021, games involving the Cougars have averaged a total of 55.2 points, 3.7 more than the set total in this contest.

 Auburn Stats and Trends

-- In Auburn's 12 games this year, it has five wins against the spread.
+- Auburn has played 12 games, with five wins against the spread.

-- The Tigers have an ATS record of 3-3 in their six games when favored by 3 points or more so far this season.
+- So far this season, the Tigers have been installed as favorites by a 3-point margin or more six times and are 3-3 ATS in those games.

-- Auburn has gone over the point total in 45.5% of its opportunities this year (five times in 11 games with a set point total).
+- Auburn's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- Auburn is 5-2 against the spread and 6-2 overall in games when it puts up more than 21 points.
+- Auburn is 5-2 against the spread and 6-2 overall this season when the team scores more than 21 points.

-- In games that Auburn picks up over 298.8 yards, the team is 4-5 against the spread and 6-4 overall.
+- When Auburn totals more than 298.8 yards, the team is 4-5 against the spread and 6-4 overall.

 - The Tigers have 12 giveaways this season, while the Cougars have 22 takeaways .